Counting Patterns in Degenerate Graphs in Constant Space: DAG Treewidth

 Now, we argue that the DAG tree decomposition $T$ is valid.
 All sources are included in some bag.
 For the reachability condition, observe that for a subdivision vertex $uv$, we have $\mathrm{R}_{T}(uv) \subseteq \mathrm{R}_{T}(u) \cap \mathrm{R}_{T}(v)$.
 (Here, we are slightly abusing notation since $u$ and $v$ may not be sources themselves.)

-All subdivision sources added in Step 1–3 are in either the same or adjacent bags, so reachability is preserved trivially.
-For those added in Step 4, the claim ensures both $u_l$ and $v_l$ are in the same $\SEEN$ list, hence their reachability is covered by the parent bag they are attached to.
+All subdivision sources added in Steps 1–3 are in the same or adjacent bags, so reachability is trivially preserved.
+For those added in Step 4, the claim ensures that both $u_l$ and $v_l$ are in the same $\SEEN$ list; hence, their reachability is covered by the parent bag to which they are attached.
 Thus, the decomposition is valid, and each bag has size at most $\lceil\frac{n}{2}\rceil$.
 Therefore, $dtw(G_{\text{sub}})\le \lceil\frac{n}{2}\rceil$. \end{proof}

 \begin{remark} The above bound is tight.
 Consider the graph $\gmain = K_4$, and let $G_{\text{sub}}$ be the graph obtained by subdividing each edge of $\gmain$ exactly once.
 If we orient each edge from the original vertex toward its corresponding subdivision vertex, then we can verify that $dtw(G_{\text{sub}}) = 2$. \end{remark} \begin{observation} Unlike treewidth $(\mathrm{tw})$, the DAG treewidth $(\mathrm{dtw})$ is not closed under minors.
 For example, the complete graph $K_6$ has only one source in any acyclic orientation, which implies $\mathrm{dtw}(K_6) = 1$.
 However, the cycle graph $C_6$, which is a subgraph of $K_6$, satisfies $\mathrm{dtw}(C_6) = 2$.
 This shows that $\mathrm{dtw}$ is not even closed under subgraphs. \end{observation}